 You are encouraged to discuss course readings and lectures with your fellow students.
-However, all written work - exams or papers - must be done independently and not in collaboration with another.
+However, all written work must be done independently and not in collaboration with another or using any AI software.
 Disability Resources The University of Rochester respects and welcomes students of all backgrounds and abilities.
 In the event you encounter any barrier(s) to full participation in this course due to the impact of disability, please contact the Office of Disability Resources.
 The access coordinators in the Office of Disability Resources can meet with you to discuss the barriers you are experiencing and explain the eligibility process for establishing academic accommodations.
 You can reach the Office of Disability Resources at: http://disability@rochester.edu; (585) 276-5075; Taylor Hall.
-Pandemic Policies In light of the challenges posed by the ongoing pandemic, I encourage all students to communicate with me as promptly as possible any concerns they have about missing class for illness/quarantine and for meeting class deadlines.
+Pandemic Policies In light of the challenges that continue to be posed by Covid, I encourage all students to communicate with me as promptly as possible any concerns they have about missing class for illness/quarantine and for meeting class deadlines.
 For the safety of my students, my family and me, my office is a masked space.
-If you wish to not wear a mask, I am happy to meet you during office hours via zoom.
+If you wish to not wear a mask, we can meet at an alternative time via zoom.
 Please contact me to request a meeting slot.
-Wednesday, August 31: Course Introduction Sept 2 and 7: What is Democracy?
+NO CLASS on August 30 or September 1: Professor Meguid is away for a conference NO CLASS on Sept 4: Labor Day Sept 6 and 8: Course Introduction and What is Democracy?

 Terry L. Karl and Philippe Schmitter, "What Democracy Is...and Is Not," in Larry Diamond and Marc Plattner, eds, The Global Resurgence of Democracy, Baltimore: Johns Hopkins UP, 1996.
 49-62.
 Link Larry Diamond, "Three Paradoxes of Democracy," in Larry Diamond and Marc Plattner, eds, The Global Resurgence of Democracy, Baltimore: Johns Hopkins UP, 1996.
 111-123.
 Link For the independent out-of-class assignment: Read the NY Times or Washington Post for 50 minutes this week, focusing on articles about democracy.
-No class on Sept 5: Labor Day September 9, 12 and 14: How does Democracy Come About?
+September 11, 13 and 15: How does Democracy Come About?
 Theories of Democratization Daniel Lerner, The Passing of Traditional Society, Glencoe, IL: The Free Press, 1958.
 Chapter 1.
 Link Seymour Martin Lipset, Political Man, Baltimore: Johns Hopkins UP, 1981.
 Chapter 2.
 Link Samuel Huntington, "Democracy's Third Wave," in Larry Diamond and Marc Plattner, eds, The Global Resurgence of Democracy, Baltimore: Johns Hopkins UP, 1996.
 3-25.
 Link S.M.
 Lipset, "George Washington and the Founding of Democracy," Journal of Democracy, 9.4(1998): 24-38.
 Link Elisabeth Jean Wood, Forging Democracy from Below, Cambridge: Cambridge UP, 2000.
 3-22.